 This course gives students a real, in-depth understanding of how Computer technology works and provides excellent preparation for higher study and employment in Computer Science.
-Studying Computing helps in developing problem solving skills such as the ability to think logically, algorithmically and recursively which are considered very useful skills to have if you wish to pursue a career in Programming, Software engineering, Data analysis, Gaming industry, Mathematics, Science, Economics, Art and Design & Technology field.
+Studying Computing helps in developing problem solving skills such as the ability to think logically, algorithmically and recursively which are considered very useful skills to have if you wish to pursue a career in Programming, Software engineering, Data analysis, Gaming industry, Mathematics, Science, Economics, Art and Design & Technology.

+- BEBRAS and Oxford University Computing Competition

+- The Perse Coding Team Challenge

+- The British Informatics Olympiad

-BEBRAS and Oxford University Computing Competition The Perse Coding Team Challenge Visit to National Museum of Computing
+- Visit to the National Museum of Computing